openmusic-project/openmusic-project.github.io/openmusic/doc/Tutorials/funcref.main.md

 [list-modulo](list-modulo) \-- Breaks a list down into sublists of elements at regular intervals

-[list-of-chords-in](list-of-chords-in) \-- Defines a list of  a-chord- in s, i.e. a list of all-different and sorted lists of Screamer variables

-[list-of-members-of](list-of-members-of) \-- Defines a list of Screamer variables according to domains

-[list-of-integers-between](list-of-int-between) \-- defines a list of
-Screamer variables within the specified interval

 [mat-trans](mat-trans) \-- returns a matrix with the rows and columns exchanged